aaroncoyner/square-golf-gspro-mac/index.md

 5. Open `SquareGolf Connector.app` on macOS.
 6. In the connector, scan for your Square Golf device.
 7. Select the launch monitor and connect.
-8. Connect the connector to GSPro.
+8. Select GSPro from the sidebar and connect the connector to GSPro.
 9. If manual OpenAPI/Open Connect settings are needed, use:

 ```text